 In August 2018 I started as an Associate Professor in Fisheries Science at the Department of Biological Sciences, Faculty of Matchematics and Natural Sciences, University of Bergen, after eight years at the Institute of Marine Research, the last four as the head of the Research and Advice Programme Norwegian Sea coordinating all research and advice related to Norwegian Sea.

-I am the vice chair of the Young academy of Norway, an interdisciplinary organization for young researchers dedicated to research policy and dissemination.
+I am a member of the Young academy of Norway, an interdisciplinary organization for young researchers dedicated to research policy and dissemination.
 In 2017 I served as the vice chair.
 Young Academy of Norway was founded in October 2015 and currently has 20 members across discliplines and the country.
 Our aim is to be the voice of young researchers in the public arena.

 I am an active member of the ICES community.
 I am a former chair the Working group on Widely distributed stocks (WGWIDE, 2014-2016), where Norwegian spring spawning herring, Northeast Atlantic mackerel, blue whiting, horse mackerel and boarfish are assessed.
 I have also chaired the group evaluating the long term management plan (WKBWNSSH, 2013) and biological reference points (WKNSSHREF, 2018) for the Norwegian spring spawning herring (WKBWNSSH), and co-chaired the group evaluating the long term management plan of Atlantic mackerel (WKMACLTMP, 2014), and the Benchmark Workshop on pelagic stocks (WKPELA, 2018).
 I have also been active in the Herring Assessment Working Group for the Area South of 62° N (HAWG) where the herring and sprat stocks of the North Sea and surrounding areas are assessed, as well as the Working Group on Fisheries-Induced Evolution (WGEVO).